Introduction and Explanation

 dative, typically the case of the indirect object, but sometimes also denoting "motion toward."
 In old Germanic languages, the "fourth case," catch-all for I.E. dative, ablative, locative and other cases.

 diminutive, a form of a word used to express smallness, as ringlet is the diminutive of ring.
-The principle English diminutive suffixes are -et, -kin, -ling, -ock, -in, -y or -ie. In many words they have lost their force and no longer are felt as such.
+The principal English diminutive suffixes are -et, -kin, -ling, -ock, -in, -y or -ie. In many words they have lost their force and no longer are felt as such.

 dissimilation, the process by which a word with a repeated sound changes one of the two; Latin peregrinus became French pelerin ("pilgrim") by dissimilation.